Judge delays release of additional Tyre Nichols video - NewsBreak

 Sink said Tuesday they planned to upload 20 hours of police video and audio Wednesday afternoon.

 Memphis Mayor Jim Strickland said Wednesday that the videos mainly focus on the aftermath of Nichols’ beating, not the initial traffic stop that led up to it.
-City celebrates Carlsbad Caverns’ centennial
+DOJ to investigate MPD, specialized units

 “You’ll see, I think, an explanation of why the other officers who were not involved in beating Tyre Nichols were punished,” Strickland said.

 Aside from footage, the city will also release redacted records related to the charges and administrative investigations against those involved.
-5 ex-officers charged in Tyre Nichols case plead not guilty
+More Memphis police officers may face discipline in Tyre Nichols case

 The investigation resulted in four Memphis Fire Department personnel being administratively charged and 13 Memphis Police Department personnel being administratively charged.

 Of the 13 MPD officers, seven have been terminated, three suspended, two had charges dismissed and one resigned, Sink said.
-First grizzly bear emerges from long winter’s nap at Yellowstone
+Will officers be found guilty in Tyre Nichols’ death?
+Experts weigh in

 Because of state law, the officer who resigned would qualify for pension benefits if they are pension-eligible.
 That means taxpayers are left paying for his retirement.